stitchdata/docs/_account-security/billing/billing-faq.md

           - **If you're upgrading**, meaning the new plan has a greater row limit than the current plan, the change will be effective immediately and you will only be billed for the difference between the current plan and the new plan.

-             In addition, if you're upgrading from the Free plan to any Paid plan, you will also have immediate access to Paid integrations.
+             In addition, if you're upgrading from the Free Plan to any Standard Plan, you will also have immediate access to Standard integrations.

           - **If you're downgrading**, meaning the new plan has a lower row limit than the current plan, the change will take effect at the end of the billing cycle.
-This will ensure you can take full advantage of the higher row allotment and access to Paid integrations.
+This will ensure you can take full advantage of the higher row allotment and access to Standard integrations.

 # -------------------------- #
 # PAYMENT DETAILS & INVOICES #